 Taking care of your newborn baby can leave you feeling so exhausted that you expect to be able to fall asleep anytime– only to find you can’t.
 If you have trouble falling asleep, make sure that your bedroom is conducive to sleep.
 This means making your room comfy, dark, and peaceful which makes falling asleep a lot easier.

-If your bed is already old and worn out, consider treating yourself a new twin xl mattress from Nectar or a bed frame with headboard.
+If your bed is already old and worn out, consider treating yourself a new mattress and/or a bed frame with headboard.
 When sleep is in short supply, it’s more important than ever to make sure your bed is comfortable, supportive and an aid to restful sleep, whenever you manage to take it.